aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/2023-spring-teaching-2.md

 --random-user-agent
 ```
 ---
-Some rooms from Tryhackeme where you can practice using WPScan :
+Some rooms from Tryhackme where you can practice using WPScan :
 * [Blog](https://tryhackme.com/room/blog)
 * [ColddBox: Easy](https://tryhackme.com/room/colddboxeasy)
 * [All in One](https://tryhackme.com/room/allinonemj)